Agoric/documentation/main/ertp/api/purse.md

 ## `purse.getCurrentAmount()`
 - Returns: `{Amount}`

-Get an `amount` describing the current digital assets balance in the `purse`.
+Describe the `purse`'s current balance as an Amount.
-Of course, the returned `amount` `value` might be different the next time you call `getCurrentAmount()` on the same `purse` if assets have been deposited or withdrawn from it in-between calls.
+The returned Amount `value` might be empty, and might be different the next time you call `getCurrentAmount()` on the same `purse` if assets have been deposited or withdrawn in the interim.

 ```js
 const { issuer: quatloosIssuer } = makeIssuerKit('quatloos');